SpeculativeCoder/UnrealEngine-HTML5-ES3/README.md

 ### When compiling, you see: "Detected compiler newer than Visual Studio 2019, please update min version checking"

 This will happen when using Visual Studio 2022.
 It is just a warning and shouldn't cause any issues as VS2022 seems to be able to build the engine fine.

+### When running HTML5Setup.sh you see: "fatal: not a git repository (or any of the parent directories): .git"

+The HTML5Setup.sh script currently uses a git checkout/restore to ensure the engine files are in a clean state before applying a patch.
+If you downloaded via ZIP and unpack it won't currently work as the unpacked ZIP isn't a git repository.

+If you try again using a git clone to do the download then it should work as you will get a working git repository.

 ## More Information